Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 which facilitate the storage of auxiliary logical information assigned to the objects (object state).
 Several typical state flags are defined in the enumeration *ObjectState*:

-  * ObjectState_Hidden – the object is marked as hidden
+  * *ObjectState_Hidden* -- the object is marked as hidden
-  * ObjectState_Saved – the object has (or should have) the corresponding saved file on disk
+  * *ObjectState_Saved* -- the object has (or should have) the corresponding saved file on disk
-  * ObjectState_Imported – the object is imported from somewhere
+  * *ObjectState_Imported* -- the object is imported from somewhere
-  * ObjectState_ImportedByFile – the object has been imported from file and should be updated to have correct relations with other objects
+  * *ObjectState_ImportedByFile* -- the object has been imported from file and should be updated to have correct relations with other objects
-  * ObjectState_Ordered – the partition contains objects that can be ordered.
+  * *ObjectState_Ordered* -- the partition contains objects that can be ordered.

 The user (developer) can define any new flags in descendant classes.
 To set/get an object, the flags use the following methods: